edina/nbexchange-jlab-plugin/CONTRIBUTING.md

 The plugins run python on the jupyter-server backend, and typescript in the jupyterlab frontend, so you will need both Python and Node to work on the codeabse.
-The node version is defined in `.node-version`, and the main developers of the system currently run under 3.12.
+The node version is defined in `.node-version`, and the main developers of the system currently run python 3.12.

 We suggest you set up an appropriate virtual environments.